 We record interest income on an accrual basis to the extent that we expect to collect such amounts.
-For loans and debt investments with contractual payment-in-kind, or PIK, interest, which represents interest accrued and added to the loan balance that generally becomes due at maturity, we will generally not accrue PIK interest when the portfolio company valuation indicates that such PIK interest is not collectible.
+For loans and debt investments with contractual PIK, which represents interest accrued and added to the loan balance that generally becomes due at maturity, we will generally not accrue PIK interest when the portfolio company valuation indicates that such PIK interest is not collectible.
 We do not accrue as a receivable interest on loans and debt investments if we have reason to doubt our ability to collect such interest.
-Loan origination fees, original issue discount, or OID, market discount or premium are capitalized and then accreted or amortized using the effective interest method as interest income.
+Loan origination fees, original issue discount, or OID, market discount or premium and deferred financing costs are capitalized, on liabilities which we do not fair value, and then accreted or amortized using the effective interest method as interest income.
 We record prepayment penalties on loans and debt investments as income.
 Dividend income, if any, is recognized on an accrual basis on the ex-dividend date to the extent that we expect to collect such amounts.